 Many of the same concepts apply to hiring a family therapist as described below, just towards a relationship between family members.
 Family therapists help with relationships between family members without the romantic component, and if you are seeking family therapy, much of the information on the cost applies also to family therapy, so feel free to read on how much it costs to work on relationship issues.

 How Long Might We Be in Marriage Counseling?

 It may also be helpful, as we are considering the marriage counseling cost, to think about how long you might expect to remain in couples’ counseling for your relationship.
 It can certainly be tempting to hope for a quick fix.
 But the reality is that couples' counseling is likely to take longer than individual counseling, on average.
 When two persons are involved, each with their own personalities, idiosyncrasies, and possible growth edge, plus the dynamics between the two, it seems reasonable to allow some greater time-frame for success in marriage counseling, as compared to individual counseling, right?

 Humans seem to just resist change.
 This is true when we are committed to personal growth, having nothing directly to do with anyone else.
 We are the primary source of our own greatest resistance to change.
 In marriage counseling, we not only tend to resist our own efforts and intentions, but we will likely interfere with our spouse's efforts to change as well.

 For all these reasons, it may be helpful to expect to invest at least a few months in your marriage counseling.
-Many couples' counselors recommend a minimum of three months.
+That is a good starting point to estimate the average cost of marriage counseling.When asked for how many sessions people need, many couples' counselors recommend a minimum of three months.
 Perhaps one way to think about it is to allow one month of intentional effort and work, to correct each year of deterioration in your marriage.